 Persistent acne accompanying this hair growth leads one to think that it is the hair that is causing acne.
 Well, it is not so.
 Acne is just one symptom of the underlying wild play of hormones, which requires an expert medical intervention to treat.

 Facial hair growth in women can cause emotional distress.
 While there is no sure shot cure of hirsutism, there are ways to reduce the appearance of facial hair.
-Several methods can be used to stop facial hair from growing, but we must understand that all these methods can only be used to reduce or temporarily stop the growth of facial hair.
+Several methods can be used to slow facial hair from growing, but we must understand that all these methods can only be used to reduce or temporarily stop the growth of facial hair.
 The following methods are available to reduce or temporarily stop facial hair.

 Shaving is the easiest, most readily available method of hair removal.
 This method of hair removal is fast, easy, and does not require the service of a specialist.
 On the downside, the method can cause ingrown hair.
 Ingrown hair can irritate the hair follicle and cause a further breakout.

 In the worst case, it can result in severe forms of keloids, a condition that is more difficult to deal with compared to acne.
 Hence, when you shave, you should be careful of the razor and ingredients you use.
 You should also check your technique to avoid ingrown hair.